Why is this important?

 Only some people are entitled to statutory redundancy pay.
 You will be entitled to statutory redundancy pay if:

-- you've worked for your employer for at least two calendar years continuously since the age of 16
+- you've worked for your employer for at least two calendar years continuously since school leaving age, and

 - you're an employee.

 Most people in work are employees, but if you're self-employed, a short-term casual worker or an independent contractor, you are unlikely to be an employee and you won't be entitled to statutory redundancy pay.